St Augustine's Church, Pendlebury: History

+The church is placed at the back of a large site off Bolton Road, which sets it apart from the usual preference by Bodley for his churches to sit on the street line.
+This was presumably to avoid the church being rendered visually insignificant by the neighbouring textile mills.
+One of the most notable was the Albion Mill at the north-west corner of the site..
+Also 500 yd to the north was the Whitesheaf Colliery (also known as Pendlebury Colliery) with 50 ft high headgear and a 174 ft chimney.

-Bodley designed a bell tower for the south-east side, higher than the main roof, but it was not built.
+The church is built on a site close to extensive mine workings.
+It was built on a concrete raft which has prevented any noticeable problems with subsidence.
+Bodley designed a bell tower for the south-east side, higher than the main roof and connected to the church with a bridge at first floor level, but it was never built, presumably due to concerns over potential subsidence which could have given rise to differential settlement.

+The church was consecrated by Rt.
+Revd.
+James Fraser, Bishop of Manchester on 26 May 1874.

 Architecture

 Exterior

-The church is built of red brick and has clay tile roof and stone dressings.
+The church is built of red brick and has clay tile roof and Storeton stone dressings.
 It was inspired by the Gothic cathedrals in Albi and Toulouse in France.
 Its nave and chancel occupy ten bays under a continuous roof.

 The church has a door at the west end, a porch on the south side and vestry on the north.
 The bays are separated by shallow weathered buttresses that terminate in triangular gablets above the coped parapet which has pierced quatrefoils above the chancel.

 The nave and chancel are differentiated by their windows.
 The nave has three-light windows below blank arches while the chancel has four-light windows with reticulated tracery.
 The east window between angled buttresses topped by crocketted pinnacles has seven lights decorated with flowing reticulated tracery.
 The west window has five lights.